venkataprabhav/ExerciseApp/README.md

 This Mobile Application runs on Microsoft Visual Studio

 Users can login and register with their email.
 Account details of users are stored in a database.
 The app contains a Exercises, Classes and Recipes where one can browse the different types of Exercises, Classes and Recipies respectively.
 A map is present where a user can see where locations of Gyms are.
 A 'notes' page is also included where one can note down potential reminders for themselves.

+Please have a look at the images below to see the application.

 ### Dashboard Page